jeremyandrews/argus/docs/no_think_mode.md

 1. **LLMParams Structure**: Added a `no_think` boolean field to the `LLMParams` struct to control this behavior

-2. **Workers Integration**: Updated both analysis and decision workers to accept and utilize this parameter
+2. **Workers Integration**:
+   - Both analysis and decision workers fully support this parameter
+   - Common code path for handling thinking configuration through `ProcessItemParams`

 3. **Configuration System**: Added support for specifying no_think mode in Ollama configuration strings